sardana-org/sardana/doc/source/sep/SEP2.md

 * **saving capability** (external saving) - Applies to a controller or a channel.
-The controller (plugin) announces the external saving capability if it implements the necessary API for handling saving e.g. value source readout or saving configuration.
+The controller (plugin) announces the external saving capability if it implements the necessary API for handling saving.
 For the moment, all channels proceeding from a controller with saving capability automatically announce saving capability.
 * **value source** - source in form of the URI to the value of a single